 One Last Chance

 God is grieved by how far Israel has fallen.
 But Yahweh is a merciful God, and he gives them one last chance to turn back to covenant faithfulness.
 God does want empty religious practices from his people.
 He wants to see his love for people reflected through the Israelites and faithfulness to Yahweh alone, but this can only come through renewed hearts.

 A Shepherd's Call

-Through sermons, poems and visions, Amos prophesies judgment against the nations surrounding Israel, and then the epicenter of Israel's wrongs.
-Consequences are carefully spelled out.
+Through sermons, poems, and visions, Amos prophesies judgment against the nations surrounding Israel and Israel itself.

-Because of God's intimate covenant He made with the people of Israel, they are set to higher standards as His representatives on the earth.
-Israel should lead by example.
+Because of the covenant God made with the people of Israel, they are held to higher standards as his representatives on Earth.
+Israel should be leading by example.

-In the midst of gloomy judgment, a hopeful promise rings out.
+In the midst of Amos' bleak warnings, a hopeful promise rings out.
 God will confront evil and create a restored family in a new world.

 In the Hosea and Amos, we see that worship and justice are inherently combined.
 What does this mean and how do we achieve this?
 Let’s explore these two books and find out!...